Skip to content

 • HTTP: Implements an HTTP client for interacting with a remote blob storage server.

-• Local TTL: Provides local Time-to-Live (TTL) functionality for managing data expiration.
+• Local DAH: Provides local Delete-At-Height (DAH) functionality for managing blockchain-based data expiration.

 • Memory: In-memory storage for temporary and fast data access.